What Is Psoriasis?

 Plantar psoriasis

-Cracked, scaly, and itchy lesions appear in the feet and soles.
+Cracked, scaly, and itchy lesions appear on the feet and soles.

 Palmoplantar psoriasis